Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

 \subsubsection{Introduction}

-\ac{TVWS}, encompassing radio spectrum frequencies from 54 – 72 MHz, 76 – 88 MHz, 174 – 216 MHz, and 470 – 694 MHz bands \cite{FCCTVWS, SINGAPORETVWS}, was initially dedicated to digital broadcasting.
-Later, some countries recognized its potential for regulated unlicensed use.
-Presented in the very high frequency and ultra-high frequency bands, \ac{TVWS} is known for its distinctive qualities, especially its carrier frequency, which offers small attenuation \cite{SIGNALATTENUATION} and extended propagation, leading to high coverage.
-This feature is particularly beneficial for rural connectivity in sparsely populated areas \cite{RURALAFRICA}.
-Additionally, these frequencies exhibit strong penetration capabilities \cite{SIGNALATTENUATION2}, aiding in circumventing obstacles that block line-of-sight signals. \ac{TVWS} is therefore well suited for post-disaster communication \cite{PROFSLIMAPER, INNONET}.
-With considerable total bandwidth available in these frequencies, \ac{TVWS} can serve as a primary internet backbone in rural regions \cite{WIFROST}.
-Furthermore, possibility of unlicensed access for these frequency bands makes them economically viable \cite{SURVEYTVWS2018}.
+\ac{TVWS}, which includes radio spectrum frequencies from 54–72 MHz, 76–88 MHz, 174–216 MHz, and 470–694 MHz \cite{FCCTVWS, SINGAPORETVWS}, was initially allocated for digital broadcasting.
+Later, several countries recognized its potential for regulated unlicensed applications.
+Presented in the very high frequency and ultra-high frequency bands, \ac{TVWS} is known for its distinctive qualities, especially its carrier frequency, which offers small attenuation \cite{SIGNALATTENUATION} and extended propagation, resulting in high coverage.
+These characteristics are particularly important for extending connectivity to sparsely populated rural areas \cite{RURALAFRICA}.
+In addition, the strong penetration ability of these frequencies \cite{SIGNALATTENUATION2} helps overcome obstacles that block line-of-sight signals.
+As a result, \ac{TVWS} is well suited for emergency and post-disaster communications \cite{PROFSLIMAPER, INNONET}.
+With substantial total bandwidth available, \ac{TVWS} can also serve as a core internet backbone in remote regions \cite{WIFROST}.
+Furthermore, the possibility of unlicensed access to these frequency bands makes them economically attractive \cite{SURVEYTVWS2018}.